 Once again, I have been given full permission to post Pat’s story and pictures, so do not reuse them without contacting him first.

 Pat Matthews is another pilot with plenty of experience.
-He's flown paragliders for over twenty years, and started paramotoring over five years back.
+He’s flown paragliders for over twenty years, and started paramotoring over five years before his accident.
 In April 2018 Pat set up for a forward launch in perfect flying conditions.
 His engine had no clutch and was already warmed up and ticking over.

-Pat ran forward pulling his wing into the air, as he did this the wing quickly swung around to the right.
+Pat ran forwards, pulling his wing into the air.
+As he did this, the wing quickly swung around to the right.
 Anybody that flies paramotors will experience this at some point.
 The normal reaction to correct it is to pull left brake to bring the wing back into the wind line.
-Pat did this, but as he pulled left brake the wing over shot him, and he pulled more brake to collapse the wing.
+Pat did this, but as he pulled left brake the wing overshot him, so he pulled more brake to collapse the wing.
 This is another normal reaction that all pilots would do, this safely brings the wing down to prevent it dragging you around.